Dasher83/django_upgraded_polls_tutorial/README.md

 It consists of the official Django polls application as a base, extended with a restful api.
 Other features will be added as the training advances.

 This proyect uses pipenv for package management.

+Features to add in the future:
+    Faker for better test data
+    Patch endpoints for CRUDs
+    Permission per Model restrictions
+    Endpoints for Admins only